ortus-boxlang/boxlang-docs/language/syntax.md

 # Syntax

-There are two ways to write BoxLang code: in **tags** or in **script** syntax.
-BoxLang will dictate that your view or presentation layers will utilize the **tag** syntax in `cfm` files, and the model or business layers will all be done in **script** syntax in `cfc` files.
+There are two ways to write BoxLang code: in **tag** or in **script** syntax.
+BoxLang will dictate that your view or presentation layers will utilize the **tag** syntax in `bxm` files, and the model or business layers will all be done in **script** syntax in `bx` files.
 (MVC comes later).
 There are no differences in functionality between them; it's pure syntax.

 * CFScript Syntax Guide - [https://cfdocs.org/script](https://cfdocs.org/script)

 ## Syntax Files

-BoxLang includes a set of instructions you use on pages (`.bxm`) or components (classes -`cfc`).
+BoxLang includes a set of instructions you use on pages (`.bxm`) or classes (`.bx`).
 You will write one or more instructions in a file (`.bxm,.bx`) then run the file through a BoxLang engine or Command Line Interpreter like CommandBox.

-* `cfm` - BoxLang markup file, tag syntax is the default and used for views
+* `bxm` - BoxLang markup file, tag syntax is the default and used for views
-* `cfc` - The default is the BoxLang Component file (Class or Object), script syntax.&#x20;
+* `bx` - The default is the BoxLang class file (Class or Object), script syntax.&#x20;

 ## Implicit Behavior